dimitarg/dimitarg.github.io/_posts/2019-09-22-about-my-job-part-2.md

 I promised the divorce was going to get worse, and here is where it does.

 Think about it.
 We need rules to know where we can put arrows, and what those arrows do - how they affect the final output.
-But the arrows go *between two boxes*.
-What, in part, **determines** and arrow, is what box it goes out of, and what box it goes into.
+But an arrow goes *between two boxes*.
+An arrow is described, among other things, by *what box it goes out of, and what box it goes into*.

 And so, if you fail to be honest about what each box really *is*, you can't say what the arrows are either!
 The rules break apart again, but this part at a larger scale.